 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates the following funds; a General Fund to account for its general operations and internal account activities, a Capital Projects Fund to account for financial resources that are restricted, committed or assigned to expenditures for capital outlays, and a Special Revenue Fund to account for Federal grant programs.
-For reporting purposes, the General Fund is considered a major fund.
-Data from the other governmental funds are combined into a single aggregate presentation.
+The School operates the following funds; a General Fund to account for its general operations and a Special Revenue Fund to account for Federal grant programs.
+For reporting purposes, both funds are considered a major funds.

-The School adopts an annual budget for its General Fund.
-A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.
+The School adopts annual budgets for its governmental funds.
+A budgetary comparison schedule, as required, has been provided for the General Fund and Special Revenue Fund to demonstrate compliance with the budgets.